3.3 Encourage managers and other employees to actively work to integrate new hires in their first year of employment

 Create peer-to-peer learning groups, in addition to a buddy system, to support new women and men who join the organization

-Integrate new female employees and those with diverse social identities into the company’s existing women’s network/ association or other networks that support diverse social identities in the workplace
+Integrate new female employees into the company’s existing women’s network/association or other networks in the workplace

 Challenges of Implementation